jaehyunhan/jaehyun-han-cv/README.md

 I mainly use Python, R, and Excel to perform data analysis and Flourish and Datawrapper for visualization.
 I'm also experienced in statistical modeling and programming languages, such as C/++, Java, and SQL, as well as geospatial analysis using QGIS and ArcGIS.
 Born and Raised in South Korea, I'm a native Korean speaker.
 <br/>
 <br/>
-My thematic focus of is the intersection of international security and supply chain, commerce, and technology and the regional focus is East Asia, specifically China and Korea.
+My thematic focus is the intersection of international security and supply chain, commerce, and technology and the regional focus is East Asia, specifically China and Korea.
 <br/>
 <br/>
 I would love to hear from you about future collaborations and opportunities.
 Let's connect!